No blog post will cover everything you need to know about SaaS marketing.

 You should always double down on your great ideas.

-Writer now has four free tools.
-A plagiarism checker, punctuation checker, plagiarism checker, and a grammar checker.
+Writer now offers a couple of free tools.
+A plagiarism checker, punctuation checker, proofreading checker, grammar checker, and most recently, AI content detector.
 Those tools attract close to 1,700,000 people to the site.
-These are ideal target customers with a need and a pain point Writer solves.
+These are ideal target customers with a need, and a pain point Writer solves.

 Writer is not the first company to take this approach.
 It won’t be the last, either.